• Skip to primary navigation

 8. Sweater and fabric coasters and trivets for the coffee table.

-11. Sweater and denim upcycled fabric placemats, they will look cool on your dining room table.
+10. Sweater and denim upcycled fabric placemats will look fabulous on your dining room table.

 upcycling old sweaters